jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 ### Debian/Ubuntu (Unstable to Old Stable)

-1. Stop Jellyfin using the service manager e.g. `sudo service jellyfin stop` or `sudo systemctl stop jellyfin`.
+1. Stop Jellyfin using the service manager (`sudo service jellyfin stop` or similar).
 Ensure Jellyfin has actually stopped.
 2. Restore your backup of the configuration and data directories.
 Ensure you remove the current contents entirely (or move it out of the way) first.
 3. Edit your `/etc/apt/sources.list.d/jellyfin.sources` and remove `unstable` from the `Components:` line.